 “It doesn’t matter,” Patch said coldly.
 “I don’t need the evidence to know he’s the traitorous murderer.
 I’ve listened to Lapis’s nightmares about that day for the last eight years.
 You don’t want to admit his treachery?
 I don’t care.
-He’s staked through the blood of innocents, and I’ll bring due what is owed.”
+He’s staked through the blood of innocents, and I’ll bring due what he owes.”

 “Don’t you dare touch him,” Rambart snapped.

-Patch had a small, maliciously amused smile that expressed exactly what he thought of those who prompted it.
+Patch’s small, maliciously amused smile expressed exactly what he thought of those who prompted it.
 “And how are you going to stop me?”

-“The evidence is here, and is meant to be used,” Midir chided.
+“The evidence is here, and we will use it,” Midir chided.
 He glanced at the Jiy rebels, his gaze bouncing over Baldur before focusing on Brander and Sherridan.
 “We need to place Teivel in a cell and have a guard on him at all hours.”
 He motioned to those surrounding him.
 “At least one should be from Faelan’s guard.”

-“We have a cell,” Sherridan said quietly.
+“We have a cell,” Sherridan said.
 “It’s in the cellar, and out of the way.”

 “Sherridan!”
 Relaine cried out, aghast.
 “We can’t put Teivel there!”